-Arbitration 2018
+Arbitration 2019

-Thirteenth edition
+Fourteenth edition

-Getting the Deal Through is delighted to publish the thirteenth edition of Arbitration, which is available in print, as an e-book and online at www.gettingthedealthrough.com.
+Getting the Deal Through is delighted to publish the fourteenth edition of Arbitration, which is available in print, as an e-book and online at www.gettingthedealthrough.com.

 Getting the Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.